 Can you bring a Dog?

 Unfortunately, dogs are not permitted in the campground.

 Can I camp near my friends?

-Camping is first come first serve.
+Camping sites are first come first serve.
 If you would like to camp next to friends you will have to arrange this as best as possible with the area available.

 My Friends are in Glamping can I still visit them with a GA pass?

 GA camping passes are not valid in the Glamping Village.